Superalgos/Superalgos/README.md

 # Contributing

-Superalgos is a Community Project.
+Superalgos is a Community Project built by Contributors.
 Learn [how to become a Contributor](https://docs.superalgos.org/contributing-to-superalgos.html).

 ## Contributors